 The programs and resources described here are an important part of the University’s effort to assist faculty in balancing their roles.
 We hope you will explore this website fully to learn about the resources available to assist you and your dependents.
 If you have questions or need more information, please contact your school, college, or department.

-We are also proud to provide two (2) significant benefits for new parents.
-Effective September 1, 2018, UM established two (2) standalone paid leaves (“Maternity/Childbirth Leave” and “Parental Leave”) that each provide six (6) weeks of paid leave and are wholly separate from available “sick” policies (e.g., short-term and extended sick):
+We are proud to provide two (2) significant benefits for new parents.
+Effective September 1, 2018, U-M established two (2) standalone paid leaves (“Maternity/Childbirth Leave” and “Parental Leave”) that each provide six (6) weeks of paid leave and are wholly separate from available “sick” policies (e.g., short-term and extended sick):

 Summary